Saturday 22 September 2018

 London to Brighton

-You need to be at least 16 years old to take part in this challenging event, and if under 18 years, accompanied by an adult.
+You need to be at least 16 years old to take part in this challenging event.
+Under 18s must be accompanied by an adult.

-Your entry fee covers the cost of organising the event.
-It's the money you raise that powers our life saving research.
+Your entry fee covers the cost of organising the event but it's the money you raise that powers our life saving research.